sergiabadal/sergiabadal.github.io/bio.md

 ### Honors and Awards

 - **ACM NanoCom Outstanding Milestone Award**, in recognition for his transversal contributions in the field of wireless chip-scale communications, from electromagnetics to wireless-enabled computer architectures.
 October 2022.
+Past recipients of this award are Robert Schober, Ian Akyildiz, Sasitharan Balasubramaniam, Josep M. Jornet, and Ozgur Akan.
 - **Top 2% scientists in the world in 2020**, according to the Stanford's Ioannidis dataset.
 September 2021. **[[DATA]](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/3)**
 - **National Champion of the European Innovation Council (EIC)**, designated to ~100 influential researchers and enterpreneurs across Europe.
 February 2021.
 - **Editor of the Year at the Nano Communication Networks Journal**, awarded to the best performing editor in a natural year.
 December 2019.